Illinois Fair Tax: Arguments

 Proponents argue that a tax structure which includes lower rates for lower-income residents and higher marginal rates for higher-income residents would be fairer.
 They point out that when income taxes are considered alongside other state and local taxes such as sales taxes, lower-income residents pay a higher share of their income as taxes than higher-income residents.
 Many proponents, including the organizations formed to advocate for the passage of the proposal, have emphasized that 97% of Illinois families would not see an increase in income taxes, since the new rates passed by the legislature accompanying the ballot referendum only raise taxes for those making over $250,000.

 Labor unions, activist groups, and Democratic Party politicians have pointed to estimates that the new tax rates would increase state revenues by $3.4 billion annually while reducing the burden on lower-income families, arguing that increased revenues could be used to fund schools, healthcare, and public safety.
 In endorsing the Fair Tax proposal, a coalition of 125 labor unions in the state argued that it would reduce economic inequality and would enable increased funding for public education and healthcare.
 Some proponents have also argued that the increased state revenues would help create jobs, prevent the trend of working families leaving the state, and support small businesses by giving customers more purchasing power.
 During the COVID-19 pandemic, the Chicago Sun-Times editorial board argued that the best way to thank essential workers and service sector workers during the pandemic would be to pass the Fair Tax, arguing that an extra dollar is more valuable to these workers than it is for the rich.

 Opponents of the proposal, including several business associations, argue that it would hurt businesses in the state.
 The Illinois Chamber of Commerce argued the new tax system would hurt business and push wealthier earners out of the state.

-Opponents have also argued that the state government cannot be trusted to appropriately spend the additional funds that would raised, and that the proposal gives lawmakers a "blank check."
+Opponents have also argued that the state government cannot be trusted to appropriately spend the additional funds that would be raised, and that the proposal gives lawmakers a "blank check."
 For example, the organization Vote No Blank Check have pointed to the corruption scandal surrounding Commonwealth Edison and Illinois House Speaker Michael Madigan in their campaign against the ballot referendum.
 The Illinois Policy Institute, a libertarian think tank, points to the amendment's removal of the provision that the state may only impose one tax on income and argues that legislators will be able to impose additional or special taxes on top of the regular income tax.